StevenMMortimer/squareupr/README.md

 sq_auth(personal_access_token = "{PERSONAL_ACCESS_TOKEN_HERE}")
 ```

-After logging in with `sf_auth()`, you can check your connectivity by looking at the information returned about the current user.
+After logging in with `sq_auth()`, you can check your connectivity by looking at the information returned about the current user.
 It should be information about you!

 ``` r
 # nothing yet!